Creative Writing and Literary Translation Workshops

 If you’re an organisation, institution or university looking to book a creative writing or literary translation workshop I can create a workshop suitable for different abilities and skills.

-In March 2018, I will be giving a weekend masterclass in Creative Translation at the British Library.
-This will be aimed at creative writers (with no foreign language abilities) and literary translators, and will entail a series of writing prompts and creative tasks.
+I give weekend masterclasses in Creative Translation for Writers and Translators at the British Library and The Poetry School in London.
+These are aimed at creative writers (with no foreign language abilities) and literary translators, and entail a series of writing prompts and creative tasks.

-I have given literary translation workshops to both mixed-language groups (Nottingham Literature Festival, British Library, Durham University MA Creative Writing Programme), and have co-run workshops for emerging German to English literary translators (New Books in German Emerging Translators Programme).
+I have given literary translation workshops to both mixed-language groups (British Library, British Centre for Literary Translation at University of East Anglia, Durham University MA Creative Writing Programme, Nottingham Literature Festival), as well as running and co-running workshops for emerging German to English literary translators (University College London, New Books in German Emerging Translators Programme).

 Creative Writing and Literary Translation Mentor

-I’m currently a Mentor for the British Council/London Book Fair Translation Fellowship scheme 2017/18.
-I am also signed up to be an Alumni Mentor at Goldsmiths College.
-I’m keen to mentor emerging writers and translators from less privileged backgrounds, those who haven’t attended university, or are the first in their family to attend university.
+*** I’m keen to mentor emerging writers and translators from less privileged backgrounds, those who haven’t attended university, or are the first in their family to attend university ***

 Sexual Harassment Workshops - Good Night Out Campaign

-I train staff and management at venues, bars, clubs, student unions and other licensed premises how to deal with disclosures of sexual harassment as part of the Good Night Campaign, which is affiliated with anti-street harassment organisation Hollaback London.
+I train staff and management at venues, bars, clubs, student unions and other licensed premises how to deal with disclosures of sexual harassment as part of the GNO London, which is affiliated with anti-street harassment organisation Hollaback London.

 You can see a breakdown of the training and information on how to get involved – or even book training for your venue – on the Good Night Out website.